neumino/neumino.github.io/movies.md

-### South Park the Streaming Wars Part 2
+### Where the Crawdads Sing
-*Released on 2022-07-13, vote average 10*
+*Released on 2022-07-15, vote average 2*

-A drought has brought the town of South Park to the brink of disaster.
+Abandoned by her family, Kya raises herself all alone in the marshes outside of her small town.
+When her former boyfriend is found dead, Kya is instantly branded by the local townspeople and law enforcement as the prime suspect for his murder.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/XfifPt9Lqls?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Holy Spider
-*Released on 2022-07-13, vote average 8*

-A journalist descends into the dark underbelly of the Iranian holy city of Mashhad as she investigates the serial killings of sex workers by the so called &#34;Spider Killer&#34;, who believes he is cleansing the streets of sinners.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/djtAE8Op-zs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/sKhij0869XQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>